 Technology.
 It’s one of those things you either love or you don’t.
-As a society, we have entrenched ourselves so deep in it that no matter how much we try or want, we can’t escape it.
+As a society, we have entrenched ourselves so deeply in it that no matter how much we try or want, we can’t escape it.
 I mean, it’s everywhere.
 Facebook, YouTube, iPhones, computers, cars, thermostats, and the internet.
 Technology is, for lack of a better description, the driving force behind today’s times.
 Comic books are no different.
 Some superheroes understand this.
 In fact, some superheroes flat-out embrace it.

 10. Green Arrow

 If you thought that Green Arrow was just a normal guy who is really good with a bow and arrow, think again.
 Oliver Queen is one of the wealthiest characters in comics.
 He runs an empire that many aspire to have and has more money than can be spent in 12 lifetimes.
 And with his money, he has created a base of operations that very few will ever see.
 Just look at his incredible setup on the CW’s Arrow.
 The technology that Green Arrow uses starts with his base, runs through his suit, and trickles into each of his arrows.

 Like many other superheroes who use technology, Ted Kord is powerless.
 However, what he lacks in power he makes up for in know-how.
 Ted Kord is one of DC’s smartest heroes…and I’ll prove it to you.